 When you think of winter destinations, London probably doesn’t come to mind.
-After all, it’s as likely to rain as snow on any given day of the festive holiday season that ends each year.
+After all, though there’s lots to do during winter in London, it’s as likely to rain as snow on any given day of the festive holiday season that ends each year.
 Not exactly the most cheery!

 But don’t let that discourage you from visiting London around this time of year; there are plenty of incredible holiday-specific activities including Winter Wonderland in Hyde Park, Christmas markets, and, of course, Christmas lights in London!
 Festive, luminous displays can be found all across the city, from private homes to bustling thoroughfares.